Summer vs Winter Koi Feeding

 Koi are cold blooded, meaning that their metabolism changes based on the temperature of their pond.
 Experienced koi owners make a few adjustments to their fish’s feeding plans as the water temperature changes with the seasons.
 Keep in mind that there’s no such thing as one-size-fits-all feeding plan.
 Water temperatures, water quality, dissolved oxygen levels, and stocking densities should be considered prior to feeding.

-• Feed 2 to 4 times per day with Ultra Balance Premium Maintenance formula or feed 3 to 5 times per day with Ultra Balance Premium Growth formula for optimum growth of young fish
+• We recommend feeding 2 to 4 times per day with Ultra Balance Premium Maintenance formula or feeding 3 to 5 times per day with Ultra Balance Premium Growth formula for optimum growth of young fish

 • Reduce feeding if water temperature exceeds 88°F and watch closely for signs of stress

-• Feed a highly digestible wheat germ diet such as Ultra Balance Premium Maintenance formula 1 to 2 times per day
+• Feeding a highly digestible wheat germ diet such as Ultra Balance Premium Maintenance formula 1 to 2 times per day

-• If the water temperature drops below 50°F, we suggest you stop feeding your koi (fasting them) since their metabolism slows down and they only eat what their body requires by grazing on algae
+• If the water temperature drops below 50°F, stop feeding your koi (fasting them) since their metabolism slows down and they only eat what their body requires by grazing on algae

 • Introduce food again once the water temperature rises consistently above 50°F